WindDAnalytics/TestRepo/README.md

 # TestRepo
-This just a test repo based on a previous data science project
+This is just a test repo based on a previous data science project.